nbbb24/LeetCode/README.md

 # LeetCode Solutions

-This repository contains my solutions for LeetCode problems.
+This repository contains my solutions for LeetCode problems in Python.

 ## Resources